 Field-hunting tip

-Look in marine evaporite deposits country — that is the host setting where löweite typically forms.
+Look in marine evaporite deposits country, the host setting where löweite typically forms.
 If you start seeing halite, polyhalite, bloedite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.